liushihowe/MarkdownHome/README.md

 **Start your creation journey!** 🎉

-If you have any questions, check [GitHub Issues](https://github.com/liushihowe/MarkdownHome/issues){:target="_blank" rel="noopener"} or create a new Issue.
+If you have any questions, check [GitHub Issues](https://github.com/liushihowe/MarkdownHome/issues) or create a new Issue.